For Immediate Release

 The devastating strikes on the Al Marja and Al Quds hospitals are only two of several recent horrific attacks amidst this unacceptable escalation of violence.
 The UOSSM hospital in Al Marja is the sixth hospital that has faced aerial attacks in the last week.
 In addition to systematic aerial attacks on hospitals, emergency first responders have faced grave losses.
 On Wednesday, April 26, the Al Atareb Training Center of the White Helmets, was hit by multiple airstrikes, killing five of their volunteers: Ahmad Abdullah, Khaled Bashar, Ahmad Mahmoud, Hamdo Haj Ibrahim, and Hussain Ismail.

 “The medical personnel are exhausted and scared.
-What happenedwas an unprecedented crime.
+What happened on Wednesday was an unprecedented crime.
 A dentist and a pediatrician were killed,.”said Dr. Osama Abo Al Ezz, SAMS’s Aleppo Coordinator and a general surgeon practicing in Aleppo.
 “Children are being pulled from under the rubble.
 This is just a glimpse of what’s happening here on the ground.”

 “These attacks are aimed to push people to leave Aleppo.
 The people are worried about being besieged, being killed by airstrikes.
 In the past week, the entire internal situation of Aleppo changed – people had begun to recover since the cessation of hostilities, to get their lives back.
 Suddenly now the situation has changed – food, water, fuel – everything has changed,” said SAMS Turkey Advocacy Manager Mohamad Katoub.